wesql/wescale/doc/toturial/00-Deploy&Debug.md

 brew install automake go mysql mysql-client etcd
 ```

-When MySQL and etcd installs with brew it will start up automatically, you will want to shut this process down, as Wesql-Scale will be managing the startup and shutdown of MySQL and etcd:
+When MySQL and etcd installs with brew it will start up automatically, you will want to shut this process down, as WeSQL WeScale will be managing the startup and shutdown of MySQL and etcd:

 ```Shell
 brew services stop mysql